 -

-Amsterdam landlord: asked Dutch renters 1 month deposit and expats 3 months.
-The judge ruled that this was unjustified distinction.
+Amsterdam landlord: asked Dutch tenants for 1 month deposit and expats for 3 months.
+The judge ruled that this was unjustified unequal treatment.

 -

-Expats in The Hague: paid 4 months deposit while Dutch people in the same complex only paid 2 months.
-The deposit was partially reclaimed.
+Expats in The Hague: paid 4 months’ deposit while Dutch tenants in the same complex paid only 2 months’ deposit.
+Part of the deposit was recovered.

 -

-Short stay contract: an expat was treated unequally compared to a Dutch co-renter.
-The judge found this to be in conflict with the principle of equality.
+Short stay contract: an expat was treated unequally compared to a Dutch fellow tenant.
+The judge found this to be contrary to the principle of equality.

 What can you do as an expat?